Tony Benn, who had died, aged eighty-eight was primarily famous for the following things:

 In 1942, Tony’s father, William Wedgewood Benn, also a Labour politician, was awarded a hereditary peerage.
 It was assumed Tony’s older brother Michael would succeed on his father’s death and as he was intent on a career in the church, this wasn’t seen as a problem.
 In fact, Michael was subsequently killed in the war.
 The death was a devastating personal blow to his brother and the family, one that Tony never entirely got over.
 But it also provided a serious obstacle to his political career as in those days it was impossible to renounce a peerage.
 Getting out of the Lords and back into the Commons as an MP would be essential if Benn was to enjoy a serious political career.

-Indeed, the fact that Benn was known to have an elderly father whose death might at any moment end Benn’s career as an MP, proved something of an obstacle to Benn securing a parliamentary seat in the first place.
+Indeed, the fact that Benn was known to have an elderly father whose death might at any moment end Benn’s career as an MP, had proved something of an obstacle to Benn securing a parliamentary seat in the first place.
 Despite this, he won a seat while still in his twenties during the last days of the Attlee Government.
 Throughout the Fifties, he was recognised as a rising star in the party.

 He was born in 1925, the same year as Margaret Thatcher.
 Both attended Oxford simultaneously and probably met as both were active in student politics.
 However, there is no record of them meeting at this time.

 Benn served in the RAF during the Second World War.
 He was married to his American wife Caroline for fifty years.
-His son Hilary Benn was a minister in the last government.
+His son Hilary Benn was a minister in the Brown government.
 Although clearly far to the Right of his father, Tony (a vocal critic of New Labour) was always careful not to criticise his son in his diaries or anywhere else.

 Benn enjoyed his most successful period in government as Postmaster General under Wilson introducing the giro system, opening the Post Office Tower and perhaps less happily unsuccessfully launching a scheme to remove the Queen’s head from stamps (Benn met the Queen and got the impression she backed the scheme.
 It seems she did not).
 Benn also outlawed pirate radio, something he later regretted.

-Benn was generally known as Anthony Wedgewood Benn until the mid Seventies.
+Benn was generally known as Anthony Wedgewood Benn until the mid-Seventies.
 Critics still called him this until the end of his life in the hope of embarrassing him by drawing attention to his aristocratic background.
 He is also sometimes referred to as the former Viscount Stansgate, although he never actually used the title himself.

 Benn was known for his pipe and compulsive tea drinking.